 - Do It Yourself.
 This scenario would be you acting as project manager, finding your own service providers all the way through, hiring your own subs and perhaps self-performing some of the build.
 You can pay closer to $175/sqft for vertical construction if you go DIY.
 Be sure to consider the opportunity cost of your time…especially if you will be renting out the unit, also factor in the time cost of not having the unit rented for months longer if it’s DIY.

 You’ll of course have to weigh the pros and cons for your unique situation.
 We’re happy to chat about what your project budget & timeline would look like working with SnapADU.
 Contractors that specialize in ADUs will be very knowledgeable about how to efficiently design, permit & build your ADU so you get the most bang for your buck.
 If you pick a designer or architect for your job first, be sure to get a contractor involved during the design to ensure that your actual build cost will be on-budget.

-How can I find a good ADU contractor?
+How can I find a good ADU contractor in San Diego?

 Work with a builder that has a good reputation or find someone through referral.
 If you don’t have a connection, consider working with someone that has significant experience building ADUs in your area and ask to see examples of their past projects.
 Be sure to ask about payment schedules and find out how much – if any – money will be required upfront (you should be paying for work as it is completed).

 You’ve likely heard it’s wise to secure 2-3 bids on a project.
 If one bid is much lower than the rest, double check that there are no key components missing from the bid (plan submission & permit processing? sitework and utilities? any required solar?).
 A good contractor should want to minimize surprises so that clients are happy with the experience and want to refer others.
 Home Builder Digest has put together a list of The 11 Best Accessory Dwelling Unit Builders in San Diego, California.